Discover top website trends and insights for 2025

 Webflow Team

-Adding schema markup to a page is like sticking labels to your content to identify essential features such as an article title, product price, or business location.
-Done correctly, schema markup gives search engines the information they need to deliver better search results.
+Adding schema markup to a page is like sticking labels to your content to identify key features such as an article title, product price, or business location.
+Done correctly, schema markup gives search engines and AI systems the information they need to deliver better search results.

 While seemingly complex, you can create schema markup after learning just a few fundamentals and best practices.
-With these basics in mind, you’ll be well on your way to climbing the search results page.
+With these basics in mind, you’ll be well on your way to improving your search engine optimization (SEO) and answer engine optimization (AEO) efforts.

 Common schema markup types

 There are 1,476 item properties available on Schema.org, including “aggregateRating,” “image,” and “price.”
-They’re organized into primary types, such as CreativeWork, Event, and Product.
-Then, they’re further separated into subtypes, like Article, Festival, and Vehicle.
+Schema.org organizes them into primary types, such as CreativeWork, Event, and Product.
+Then, it separates them further into subtypes, like Article, Festival, and Vehicle.

-Some subtypes are associated with more than one primary type.
+Some subtypes apply to more than one primary type.
 For example, LocalBusiness has its own set of properties, but it also supports everything from Place and Organization, the two primary types it falls under.

 Business websites use different schema types depending on the services and products they offer and how they describe them.
 Here are the most commonly used types of schema, along with a few suggestions for item properties to use from them: